 Manali, with its soothing backdrop of the Himalayas, offers a blend of tranquility and adventure that makes it one of northern India's most popular destinations.
 You can do as little or as much as you want there.
 Located in the Kullu Valley of Himachal Pradesh, it's a magical place bordered by cool pine forest and the raging Beas River, which give it a special energy.

 If you like tea, a visit to Munnar, in Kerala, is a must!
 The surrounding region is renowned for its sprawling tea plantations.
-The Kundale Tea Plantations, which surrounds a picturesque lake, offers the best opportunity to see the tea being picked and processed, and to try fresh tea straight from the gardens.
+The Kundale Tea Plantations, which border a picturesque lake, offers the best opportunity to see the tea being picked and processed, and to try fresh tea straight from the gardens.
 The area is blessed with the natural beauty of winding lanes, misty hills, and forests full of exotic plants and wildlife.
 Adventure enthusiasts can trek to Anamudi, the highest peak in south India, explore Eravikulam National Park, or go rock climbing and para gliding.
-If you want to relax away from it all, try a homestay at one of the many plantation bungalows.
-Mahindra Homestays have a couple of excellent homestays in Munnar.

 Darjeeling, in West Bengal, is also famous for its lush tea gardens.
 In addition, it's blessed with a stunning view of Mount Kanchenjunga, the world's third highest peak.
 Some of Darjeeling's most popular attractions include monasteries, botanical gardens, a zoo, and the Darjeeling-Rangeet Valley Passenger Ropeway cable car (the longest cable car in Asia).
 Darjeeling is a wonderful place to walk around, and explore the tea estates, villages, and markets.
 Don't visit during the monsoon season though -- the region is one of the wettest places in India!